 A Veteran can combat the VA’s assumption that they are employable by obtaining letters from former employers, providing statements from doctors about their disabilities as they relate to a work environment, or even providing their own statements about their struggles to find employment.
 There is no “wrong” way to substantiate a claim for TDIU, so Veterans should feel free to get creative.
 As long as the evidence shows unemployability, it might be the key to having this benefit granted.

 If the evidence demonstrates that a Veteran is unable to secure substantially gainful employment because of service-connected disabilities, the VA should infer a claim for TDIU.
 To apply for TDIU, a Veteran can submit VA Form 21-8940.
 This form asks questions about work history and income as they relate to service-connected disabilities.

 Berry Law Firm represents veterans seeking VA disability benefits nationwide.
-Our team of veterans’ law attorneys may be able to help you.
+If you’re asking yourself, “Do I qualify for TDIU?” our team of veterans’ law attorneys may be able to help you.
 Contact us today.